emcuttsy/monoglot-anxiety/content/about/index.md

 ## Immerse yourself in weekly reccomendations for great German music, movies, podcasts, and more—100% free!

 Want to discover great German media that you'll actually want to consume?
 If so, I write a little email newsletter that serves up a new reccomendation for a German song, video, pocast, etc. each week.
 Subscribers also get exclusive German-learning tips and resources at the end of each month.
+Free forever.

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/monoglotanxiety"